Ojos Azules: Extinction

-Description
+Characteristics

 Appearance

 The medium-sized Ojos Azules was known for its bluish eyes, which were large and round.
 The neck was arched.
 The tail was proportionate to the cat's body.
 The head was somewhat triangular in inscribe.
 It had a slightly rounded forehead and an angular muzzle.
 The nose had a slight break.
 The coat was short, fine, soft, silky, and shiny.
 The undercoat was not particularly developed, but most were dense in color.
 All colors were allowed.
 However, only particolors (bicolors and tricolors), colorpoints, and intermediate colors with a white tail tip were permitted.
 White markings were common on most extremities (tip of the tail, muzzle, and paws).
 However, belly spots or chest spots were not acceptable and were considered faults.
 Solid white coats were not desirable, as they could only be distinguished from common white blue-eyed cats with genetic tests.
 Solid white blue-eyed Ojos Azules were susceptible to deafness, as is common in white blue-eyed cats without the mutation.

+Ojos Azules gene

+Ojos Azules were remarkable for their deep blue eyes.
+The color is described as having a greater depth than that seen in Siamese cats.
+However, many show cats (Siamese, blue-eyed whites) have equally deep blue eyes.
+The depth of color is due to polygenetic variations.

+Unlike the blue eyes linked to solid white, bicolor, and colorpoint genes, which typically suppress pigmentation, the Ojos Azules gene is not linked to any specific fur color or pattern, allowing for cats with dark coats and blue eyes.
+The eye color is due to the same physical phenomenon seen in other blue-eyed breeds, the absence of melanin in the iris.
+The mutation is not associated with strabismus (crossed eyes) or deafness, though light sensitivity and pupil contraction issues have been observed in heterozygous individuals.
+A flattened, white tail-tip is a common indicator of the gene.'

+Genetic investigation by Solveig Pflueger revealed that the gene is lethal when homozygous, causing cranial deformities, white fur, a small curled tail, and stillbirth.
+These lethal mutations do not manifest in heterozygous cats.
+Breeders crossed blue-eyed cats with non-blue-eyed cats to produce litters of approximately 50% blue-eyed kittens.'